lap-doan/Eye-Tracker-Research/README.md

 This repository includes a canary build eye_track_canary.py which attempts to implement both of these solutions.
 They have not been tested on UCLA Psychology lab hardware.

+The canary build also has an untested logging function where it will log the participant's gaze as well as other data to logfile.csv.

 # How to use

 1. Refer to the constants below in order to customize the behavior of the program.
 To modify these constants, open eye_track.py in a text editor.